 Any piece of digital audio equipment will introduce some latency in the digital audio signal.

-This is often referred to as “round-trip latency,” which effectively measures the time it takes for the analog audio to be converted into digital audio; be sent though the interface and computer; and come back out to be converted back into analog audio.
+This is often referred to as “round-trip latency,” which effectively measures the time it takes for the analog audio to be converted into digital audio; be sent through the interface and computer; and come back out to be converted back into analog audio.

 Removing or upgrading a piece of digital audio hardware from your recording setup could shave a few milliseconds off your latency time.